Frequently Asked Questions (FAQ)

 In addition to digital tools, Viativity offers a curated collection of over 50 travel tips combining scientific findings and proven home remedies.
 These cover specific means of transport such as car, train, airplane, ship, and cable car.

-Whether it's choosing the right seat, dealing with fresh air, or small nutritional tricks before departure: The app explains in detail which behaviors really support you during motion sickness and delivers the knowledge for optimal preparation directly to your smartphone.
+Whether it's choosing the right seat, dealing with fresh air, or small nutritional tricks before departure: The app explains in detail which behaviors really support you during motion sickness and delivers the knowledge for optimal preparation directly to your smartphone so you arrive calmer.

 Motion sickness & kinetosis: Why is the Viativity app not free?